polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

 npx papi add dot -n polkadot
 ```

-The `papi add` command initializes papi add, assigns the chain a custom name and specifies downloading metadata from the Polkadot chain.
-You can replace `dot` with the chain name if you want to add a different chain.
+The `papi add` command initializes the library by generating the corresponding types needed for the chain used.
+It assigns the chain a custom name and specifies downloading metadata from the Polkadot chain.
+You can replace `dot` with the name you prefer or with another chain if you want to add a different one.
 Once the latest metadata is downloaded, generate the required types:

 ```bash
 # Generate the necessary types